russodanielp/russodanielp.github.io-src/content/pages/Curriculum Vitae.md

 __2004 - 2009__
 B.A.
 Biology, __Rutgers, The State University of New Jersey__

+### Relevant Work Experience ###
+__2013-2014__
+Microbiologist, West-Ward Pharmaceuticals, Cherry Hill, NJ
+>Validate and perform experiments in the detection of microbial isolates and endotoxins from drug product and environmentally controlled manufacturing areas.
+Perform testing and recording in compliance with SOPs and cGMP regulations under FDA discretion.

+__2012-2013__
+Certified College Reading & Learning Association Certified Tutor, Rutgers-Camden Learning Center, Camden, NJ
+>Tutor a variety of undergraduate level science courses in the fields of Biology, Biochemistry and Chemistry.

+__2008-2012__
+Biologist, Adventure Aquarium, Camden, NJ
+>Oversee daily husbandry and animal health operations for a variety of marine, fresh, and brackish fish and invertebrates.
+Assist in diving and animal health operations for the 700,000 gallon Ocean Realm and 500,000 gallon Shark Realm exhibits featuring sharks, rays turtles, and other large sea life.
+Educate visitors in marine science through guided tours and daily guest interactions.

+### Research Skills ###
+*Very good working knowledge of Python and Object-Oriented Design specializing in scientific computing, specifically in the field of cheminformatics.
+*Very good working knowledge of data science and data visualization using the Python packages Pandas, Numpy, matplotlib, and Bokeh.
+*Proficient in Machine Learning principals and practices and their application to chemistry, toxicology, and early stage drug discovery.
+*Experience with a variety of computer tools and languages including bash, Git, Markdown, HTML, LaTeX, MongoDB, SQL, and web development using Flask.
+*Passionate about scientific communication and education.
+I host a blog titled "Drug Discovery in Python", showcasing data visualization and analysis using Python and using chemistry and baseball as motivating fields.

 ### Teaching Experience ###
 ---
 __2012 - 2016__